kraenhansen/mocha-remote/integration-tests/environments/react-native/README.md

 import { MochaRemoteClient } from "mocha-remote-client";
 ```

-Then create an instance of Mocha, require in any tests, create a mocha remote client and use that to instrument the
+Then create a mocha remote client - when the server asks the client to create a new Mocha instance the
-mocha instance.
+`whenInstrumented` callback provided in the config will be called.
+Setup the globals and require the tests there.

 ```
-// 1.
-Create an instance of Mocha const mocha = new MochaRemoteClient.Mocha();
+const client = new MochaRemoteClient({
+  whenInstrumented: (mocha) => {
     // Set the title of the root suite mocha.suite.title = `React-Native on ${Platform.OS}`;

-// 2.
-Prepare the global object and require tests
-// The next line is needed because we're by-passing mocha.addFile mocha.suite.emit("pre-require", global, null, mocha);
+    // This will setup the mocha globals (describe, it, etc.) mocha.suite.emit("pre-require", global, null, mocha);
+    // Require tests
     require("./test/simple.test.js");

-// 3.
-Create a client and instrument the mocha instance const client = new MochaRemoteClient();
-client.instrument(mocha);
+  },
+  whenRunning: (runner) => {
+    console.log("Server started the tests ...");
+  },
+});
 ```

-The client automatically connects to the Mocha remote server on its default port which starts running the tests.
+The client automatically connects to the Mocha remote server on its default port (8090) and starts running the tests.

 ## Setting up the server